KozGrachev/Tomatracker/README.md

 # Tomatracker

-### _A time and task management app aimed at programmers and promotes healthy working habits._
+### _A time and task management app aimed at programmers that promotes healthy working habits._

 ## Core functionality